avensam/AzureML/README.md

 3. had the the data in TabularDataset
 4. initiate AutoMLconfig and submitted the run to the expermient.

+In addition I used the following parameters in AutoML: automl_config = AutoMLConfig(
+    experiment_timeout_minutes=30,
+    task="classification",
+    primary_metric="accuracy",
+    training_data= train_data,
+    label_column_name= "y",
+    n_cross_validations=4,
+    compute_target=compute_target)

+ Since it was a classifiaction task, the primary metric that was set to 'accuracy'.
+I chose experiment_timeout_minutes as the exit criterion; that is how long should the experiment run. this is used to avoid failures.
+I chose the number of  cross validation to be performed as 4 subsests/folds.
+This number was selected to avoid overfitting.

 The followings are results from the best run:
-The best model selected by autoML was a voting ensemble (~91.8% accurate)
+The best model selected by autoML was a voting ensemble (~91.8% accurate) for learning more about voting ensemble please see here:https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html

 ## Pipeline comparison